-North Township residents can obtain a Non-resident Card by paying ½ of the cost of one Non-resident Card per household (Non-resident Cards are $72.00/yr) which is prepaid by the township trustee (*limited funds are available and first come first served).
-Additional members of the household will need to pay the full Non-resident Card fee.
+North Township residents can obtain a Non-Resident Card by paying ½ of the cost of one Non-Resident Card per household (Non-Resident Cards are $72.00/yr) which is prepaid by the township trustee (*limited funds are available on a first come, first served basis).
+Additional members of the household will need to pay the full Non-Resident Card fee.

-Polk Township residents can obtain one Non-resident Card per household (Non-Resident cards are $72.00/yr) which is pre-paid by the township trustee (*limited funds are available and first come first served).
-Additional members of the household will need to pay the full Non-resident Card fee.
+Polk Township residents can obtain one Non-Resident Card per household (Non-Resident Cards are $72.00/yr) which is pre-paid by the township trustee (*limited funds are available on a first come, first served basis).
+Additional members of the household will need to pay the full Non-Resident Card fee.

 Any student attending, or teacher employed, in a Center or West Township school (Plymouth Community Schools, Crossroads Academy, Grace Baptist, etc.) is eligible for a FREE library card.
-No matter where the student/teacher lives, if they attend or are employed at a school in our service area, they are eligible for a free PPL library card.
+No matter where the student/teacher lives, if they attend or are employed at a school in our service area, they are eligible for a free Plymouth Public Library card.

-The library has 6 meeting rooms of various sizes available for non-profit or for-profit use.
+The library has 6 meeting rooms of various sizes available for both profit and non-profit use.
 There are also tables and chairs available in the Fireplace Room.

 MEETING ROOM HOURS